catreunion/classic-docu00/docs/graphql/01Catstronauts.md

 # Catstronauts

-A learning platform for adventurous cats who want to explore the universe! 😺 🚀 Created by [Apollo Odyssey](https://www.apollographql.com/tutorials/), a series of amazing and super helpful tutorials about GraphQL.
+A learning platform for adventurous cats who want to explore the universe! 😺 🚀 Created by [Apollo Odyssey](https://www.apollographql.com/tutorials/), a series of amazing tutorials about GraphQL with super helpful videos and interactive code challenges along the way.
 Thank you the creation team!! 🙏🏻

 ## What data do we need?